surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Retain patch search results after loading** - Prevents the search results box from closing after loading a searched patch.
 Useful if you want to preview all patches corresponding to your search query.

+- **Confirm patch loading if unsaved changes exist** - When this option is enabled, Surge XT will ask if you would like to save the currently edited patch before loading the next one.

 - **Tab key arms modulators** - Older versions of Surge had the **Tab** keyboard shortcut to arm modulation mode.
 This behavior can be restored by enabling this option.

 - **Use keyboard shortcuts** - Enables of disables the keyboard shortcuts.
-See [Keyboard Shortcuts](#keyboard-shortcuts) for the full list of keyboard shortcuts available in Surge XT.

-- **Edit keyboard shortcuts** - Opens a window containing a list of all the available keyboard shortcuts in Surge XT.
+- **Edit keyboard shortcuts...** - Opens a window containing a list of all the available keyboard shortcuts in Surge XT.
 This is also where you can customize all those shortcuts and enable or disable them individually.

+- **Shift + F10 and Edit parameter value shortcuts** - If the first of the two options is enabled, the **Shift + F10** keyboard shortcut and **Enter** key will allow you to access a control's context menu.
+If the **Follow mouse hover focus** option is enabled, it will also follow the mouse cursor.

+- **Send additional accessibility announcements** - Sends more information when using accessibility features, such as patch or category changes via the arrow buttons below the patch browser.

 - **Show virtual keyboard** - Toggle this option to show or hide the virtual on-screen keyboard at the bottom of the user interface.
+The virtual keyboard also includes a pitch bend and modulation wheel control.

 ### MPE Settings